SiriusKoan/mailtrace/README.md

 - `use_ssl`: Whether to use SSL for communication.
 - `verify_certs`: Whether to verify SSL certificates.
 - `time_zone`: Time zone of the OpenSearch server.

+## How It Works

+An aggregator can read the logs and find out the related ones.
+It then extracts information from the logs, including `hostname`, `mail_id`, etc.

+With the information extracted, it can find out the next stop of the mail flow.
+The tracing is performed by the `do_trace` function in `aggregator/__init__.py`, the core of this tool.